 Frequently Asked Questions

-What will happen to the existing centre user groups and nursery?
+If the project goes ahead, what will happen to the existing centre user groups and nursery?

 Why are you looking to build new homes when so many are already being built in the area?

-We are looking to build new homes for two reasons: Firstly even with all the new homes Newham is in the midst of a major housing crisis with a lack of homes particularly for those who cannot afford full market sales values and rents.
+Also our borough – Newham - is in the midst of a major housing crisis with a lack of homes particularly for those who cannot afford full market sales values and rents.
 Alongside thousands of people on waiting lists and in temporary accommodation, key workers such as teachers simply can’t afford to live in our community.
 Part of having a sustainable community is having a good mix of different homes which we can provide on our land.